 When you're selecting French doors, keep the following tips in mind when it comes to design, material, and installation:

-- Choose a design that is complementary to the rest of your home.
-Classic divided-light designs are more traditional and modern options, with larger glass panels, provide sleek profiles.
+- Choose a design that complements the rest of your home.
+Classic divided-light designs are more traditional.
+While modern options, with larger glass panels, provide sleek profiles.

 - Choose materials with your needs and climate in mind.
 As charming as wood is, it requires some maintenance.
 Fibreglass and uPVC don't need as much.
 Think about installing energy-efficient glass for durability.